TimCares/MasterThesis/docs/thesis/experiments/limitations.typ

 to learn a representation that is truly modality-invariant and aligned across the modalities of the student model.
 This has repeatedly been shown when comparing the loss between image-to-image and text-to-image distillation, where the former is consistently lower.
-Interestingly, we were still able to outperform the approach of a supervised teacher, showing that even though the ImageNet-1K classes, which we predict (with KL-Divergence, see @transformer_shre), are independent of the image modality, they might not capture the content of an image's caption better than an image-specific representation (used with the self-supervised teacher), which is what we first assumed.
+Interestingly, we were still able to outperform the approach of a supervised teacher, showing that even though the ImageNet-1K classes, which we predict using KL-Divergence (see @transformer_shre), are real-world concepts independent of the image modality, they might not capture the content of an image's caption better than a image-specific representation (used with the self-supervised teacher), which is what we first assumed.

 #figure(
   image(